kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/RoseClassNotes.md

 Student S chose some projects for her Showcase and we practiced describing her ScratchJr. projects and how they function.
 She may also demonstrate a recent Scratch project.

-{% include zakviewer.html Name="2022-08-27 sonic exe on Scratch" ID="https://scratch.mit.edu/projects/723812768/" caption="Student H completed stage 1 of his scrolling platformer, and succeeded in making an extended background.
-He learned about local and this sprite only variables, how to move costumes from one sprite to another, how to initialize sprites in terms of position, direction, and layer." %}

 </details>